joankaradimov/Magnetar/MagnetarCraft/README.md

 MagnetarCraft loads `Starcraft.exe` within its own address space and treats it like a DLL file.
 This is possible in part because both DLL and EXE files are in the PE format.
 The obvious problem is that `Starcraft.exe` exposes no symbols except its entry point.
-This is addressed (pun intended) by providing the symbols manually via C++ references to memory locations in `Starcraft.exe`.
+This is addressed (pun intended) by faking symbols via C++ references to memory locations in `Starcraft.exe`.

 ## Symbols